Sydney Bristow: Character biography

 Sydney Bristow was born April 17, 1975.
-For the first six years of her life she lived with both of her parents, Jack and Laura Bristow (real name Irina Derevko).
+For the first six years of her life she lived with both of her parents, Jonathan (a.k.a.
+Jack) and Laura Bristow (real name Irina Derevko).
 However, her father's work with the CIA kept him away from home much of the time.
 Sydney and her family were living in rural Maryland until Jack was transferred to Los Angeles when Sydney was two.
 In 1981 her mother, who was also an undercover agent for the KGB, faked her own death to prevent being apprehended by the FBI.
 Afterwards Jack was taken into custody for some time, because it was believed that he also was part of a larger conspiracy.

 Jack named Arvin Sloane as Sydney's temporary guardian and Sydney went to live with Sloane and his wife Emily, for a time (Note that this is a retcon as it was previously established that Sydney did not meet Arvin or Emily until Sydney had already started working for SD-6.
 Sydney herself had stated that she had large memory gaps from around the time of her mother's death and can only remember that her father began drinking heavily and became more of an absentee father, leaving Sydney to be raised by nannies.
-Later it is revealed that the memory gaps are due to Jack, who after finally having been cleared, tested Project Christmas on Sydney, so that she would never be recruited by the KGB, and like all the candidates tested, the training ended with Sydney's memory erased.)
+Later it is revealed that the memory gaps are due to Jack, who after finally having been cleared, tested Project Christmas on Sydney, so that she would never be recruited by the KGB, and like all the candidates tested, the training ended with Sydney's memory erased).

 When Sydney was 19 years old and a freshman in college, a man approached her and told her that he worked with US intelligence and that they wanted to interview her because she fit a profile.
 She declined at first but then decided to join them.
 After meeting with an organization she believed was the Central Intelligence Agency, she signed "dozens of non-disclosure agreements" and was offered a job.